 The Tepín's oblong and milder relative, the Pequin, is popular in the cuisines of India, Africa, and Thailand.
 The bird peppers have found their way by trade and travelers to all parts of the world.

-The Dremanns specializes in hot pepper seeds including the Tepín, as well as offering a few flaming dried pepper flakes.
-The dried Tepin pepper flakes is one of her most popular items.
+Sometimes you can find small packages of the dried Tepin whole pods in Mexican markets, or you can order them on-line.
+When the Tepin pods are ground and the seeds removed, the flakes are an easy method to use this pepper in cooking.
 "You can grind tiny flecks of it onto barbecue meat a few minutes before it comes off the grill.
 The flakes of Tepín cause tiny explosions of heat in your mouth," says Dremann.

 For gardeners, the Tepín is a small perennial bush that can live for several years, needing some warmth year-round.
 In cold climates they can be grown in a container and brought indoors in the winter, and then put outside when the nights are above 50°F. in spring.
 Tepín is a desert plant, so sprouting seeds need a little help. " Tepín peppers have to be tricked into thinking they're in the desert," she says.